 Chapman & Gibbs Bed & Breakfast establishment & Restaurant, corner of Princess St. and Oxford St.

 The building currently occupied by Burnham Upholstery was previously Swinton Insurance Brokers (above) for many years and had before that been occupied by other insurance and solicitors businesses. at the rear of this site there was once a forge and also a museum of Burnham in an outbuilding.

-In 1910 a temporary structure, known as the ‘Tin School’ was set up opposite the Princess Hall to take the infants classes from the National School (by this time known as St Andrews) in College St. This was replaced in 1914 by the infants school building which now serves as the Somerset Skills and Learning Centre.
+In 1910 a temporary structure, known as the ‘Tin School’ was set up opposite the Princess Hall to take the infants classes from the National School (by this time known as St Andrews) in College St. This was replaced in 1914 by the infants school building which later served as the Somerset Skills and Learning Centre but is currently empty.

 (Information courtesy of Winston and Robert Thomas: ‘The Book of Burnham on Sea’)